uosjapuelks/tp/docs/DeveloperGuide.md

 <span style="display: inline-block; background-image: linear-gradient(180deg, #d8eff3, #d1ecf1); padding-top: 1em; padding-bottom: 1em; padding-left: 1em; padding-right: 1em; font-style: normal; border-radius: 1em; border: 2px solid #999">
 :bulb: You can type <code>java -version</code> into your terminal to check your version of java.
 </span>

+## Setting Up In Intellij

+For more information regarding how to install this project into your local repo, do take a look at the README.md [here](https://github.com/AY2122S1-CS2113T-W12-4/tp).

 ## Index